hanai3Bi/Switch-OC-Suite/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL_v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

-This is continuation of Switch-OC-Suite just for my personal usage.
-This project is very dangerous and I do not recommend using it.
-USE AT YOUR OWN RISK
+This is continuation of Switch-OC-Suite just for my personal use.
+This project is very dangerous and can possibly damage your console.
+Therefore I do not recommend using this project.
+If you decide to do so, USE AT YOUR OWN RISK

 Overclocking Suite for Nintendo Switch consoles running Atmosphere CFW.